CVhnu/sepwater/README.md

 1. Download the pretrained checkpoints.
 2. Preparing data for training

-   [\# Creating a dataset table
+\# Creating a dataset table
-You need to split the dataset into training and testing sets, and create CSV files for both sets, placing them in their respective directories.k](url)
+You need to split the dataset into training and testing sets, and create CSV files for both sets, placing them in their respective directories

 # Quick test
 python inference.py